ecco-laboratory/SEE/README.md

 To install the environment using Anaconda, copy the “environment.yml” file to your directory and run the command “conda env create”

 ## Demo
 This demo illustrates the process of fitting an encoding model for one subject based on features from EmoNet and EmoFAN and comparing it to the brain data.

-To run the demo, (This needs to have instructions to run on data, expected output, expected runtime for demo) MASKED STS DATA FITTING ENCODING MODEL ON THAT
+To run the demo, download the data in the sample_data folder and be sure to have the demo.m script cloned on your local machine.

+The expected output is:

+The expected runtime is:

 ## Instructions for Use
-(This needs to have instructions for running things on our data, reproduction instructions)
+1. To run the feature extraction step, download the video files (in mp4 format) from the Naturalistic Neuroimaging Database.
+For emonet_intermediate_500_days_of_summer.m and emonet_late_500_days_of_summer.m, update the vid_path variable to match the location in your file system before running each script.
+For emofan_intermediate_500_days_of_summer.py and emofan_late_500_days_of_summer.py, run convert_to_frames.py to create a folder with all of the frames of the movie.
+Update the test_dataset_no_flip variable to match the path in your file system before running each script.
+2. To run the fiting_encoding_models step, ensure that you have the feature files and fit_encoding_model.m downloaded, and run the function fit_encoding_model(model, layer, region) with the following input options:
+   >**model** - string indicating the ANN to use to extract features: ('emonet', 'emofan', or 'combined')
+   >**layer** - string indicating the layers to use for analysis: ('late' or 'intermediate')
+   >**region** - string indicating the ROI to predict: ('Amy' or 'STS')
+3. To run the comparing_encoding_step, ensure that you have the outputs from fit_encoding_model.m for all 20 subjects before running the compare_encoding_performance.m script.
+4. To run the brain_map_results step, ensure that you have the outputs from fit_encoding_model.m for all 20 subjects before running the group_inference_amygdala.m and group_inference_pSTS.m scripts.

 ## Pseudocode/Description of Code's Functionality
 1. Feature extraction